multifacet/ZRay/readme.md

 | `src/zray_dyn.cc` | runtime: counters, timing, sampling, CSV output |
 | `src/post_process.cc` | offline log reader |
 | `include/zray.h` | `ZRAY_BEGIN` / `ZRAY_END` |

 ---

-## Limitations

-- **LLVM 15 only.** The pass uses the legacy pass manager (`-enable-new-pm=0`).
-- **Regions must be lexically balanced within one function.**
-- **Estimates, not measurements.** Byte counts come from static mix × dynamic counts, so they reflect instruction-level traffic, not cache or DRAM traffic.
-Geomean accuracy is 93%; see the paper for the distribution.
-- **Sampling trades accuracy for overhead.** `ZRAY_SAMPLE_RATE > 1` captures roughly a
-  proportional share of traffic.
-ZRay always samples the first execution of a region.
-- **Inlining moves attribution.** If the compiler inlines a marked function into its caller, the traffic is reported under the caller's region and the callee's region reports zeros.
-This is correct — the work really did happen in the caller — but it surprises people reading per-function rows.
-- Indirect calls are attributed through function cloning, which cannot resolve every target.
-- Some counting paths assume a single region of interest.

----